-A level law unit 3 urgent help needed critique essayWatch
+A level law unit 3 urgent help needed critique essayWatch this thread

 In November 2015, the Law Commission publsihed their most recent law report on non-fatal offences where they clearly indicated that the current law on non-fatal offences is ripe for reform.

 One such criticism of this area of law is that much of the vocabulary dates back to the times of Queen Victoria and is often archaic and misleading.
 The word assault is commonly understood to mean physical attack and yet the law defines it as the apprehension of a physical attack.
 However, the offence found in S.47 OAPA 1861, although requiring an assault more often than not involves a battery.